yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

     Replace values as follows:

     - `yugabytedb_cluster` - name of your cluster.
     - `cluster_region` - cluster region where you want to place the PSE.
-Must match one of the regions where your cluster is deployed.
-For example, `us-west-2`.
+Must match one of the regions where your cluster is deployed (for example, `us-west-2`), as well as the region where your application is deployed.
     - `amazon_resource_names` - comma-separated list of the ARNs of security principals that you want to grant access.

 1. Note the endpoint ID in the response.